Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Precision Details

 \section{Precision Details}

 To calculate the Majority Vote, Reward Model + Best-of-N and Reward Model + Majority Vote metrics, we use the same $128$ problem subsets for both MATH and GSM8K datasets introduced in Section~\ref{sec:scaling}.
 Each problem corresponds to 10,000 samples for each model we test.
 For each verification method, we take $100$ random subsets of size $k$ and calculate the success rate using each subset.
 We report the mean and standard deviation across subsets in Figure~\ref{fig:precision_methods}.
-To calculate the Majority Vote answer, we take the plurality answer in each subset.
+To calculate the Majority Vote answer, we take the plurality answer in each subset (note that two answers are considered equivalent if they are exact string matches or if \verb|is_equiv| evaluates to true).
 For the Reward Model + Best-of-N, we take the answer with the highest score assigned by the reward model.
 For the Reward Model + Majority Vote metric, we sum the reward model score across all the samples with the same final answer, and use the final answer with the highest sum.

 {}